Blanc Wan: Biography

-Wan has broadcast on radio networks such as RTHK and other overseas services, and has given recitals throughout Europe and Asia.
-As the Editor-in-Chief of The Pianist magazine, he has published interviews with some of the world's pianists.
+Wan has broadcast on radio network RTHK and other overseas services, and has given recitals throughout Europe and Asia.
+As the former Editor-in-Chief of The Pianist magazine, he has published interviews with some of the world's pianists.
+He has been invited on the juries of many piano competitions including the Steinway International Piano Competition, Hong Kong International Piano Open Competition, as well as Asia Pacific Youth Piano Competition.